A rigidity theorem for asymptotically flat static manifolds and its applications: Introduction

 \begin{theorem}[ \cite{static_minkowski}, Static Minkowski Inequality] \thlabel{minkowski} Let $(M^{n},g, V)$, $3 \leq n \leq 7$, be an asymptotically flat static system with ADM mass $m$ and compact, non-empty boundary $\partial M$.
 Suppose that $\partial M = \Sigma \cup (\cup_{i=1}^{k} \Sigma_{i})$, where $\Sigma$ is an outer-minimizing hypersurface and $\Sigma_{i}$ are closed minimal surfaces for each $i= 1, \dots, k$.
 Then we have the inequality

 on the boundary component $\Sigma$.
 Furthermore, equality holds in \eqref{inequality} if and only if $\partial M = \Sigma$ and $M^{n}$ is foliated by a smooth solution $\Sigma_{t}$ to the inverse mean curvature flow where each $\Sigma_{t}$ is totally umbilical. \end{theorem} We would like to obtain a sharper characterization of the equality case in \eqref{inequality}.
 When $(M^{n},g)$ is the outside of a coordinate sphere in the Schwarzschild manifold, the inverse mean curvature flow $\Sigma_{t}$ of $\Sigma = \{r = r_{0} \}$ is a coordinate sphere of radius $r(t) \rightarrow \infty$, meaning equality holds in that setting.
 The first goal of this paper is to show that the equality holds \textit{only} on Schwarzschild coordinate spheres under natural boundary assumptions.
-By exploiting the umbilical foliation of $(M^{n},g)$ by IMCF that is noted in the rigidity statement of \thref{minkowski}, we prove this when the boundary component $\Sigma$ is either CMC or is equipotential.
+By exploiting the umbilical foliation of $(M^{n},g)$ by IMCF that is noted in the rigidity statement of \thref{minkowski}, we prove this when the boundary component $\Sigma$ is assumed to either have constant mean curvature or to belong to a level set of $V$ (see the end of the section for a discussion on the general case of equality).

 \begin{theorem}[Rigidity of Asymptotically Flat Static Manifolds] \thlabel{cmc_rigidity} Let $(M^{n},g, V)$ be as in \thref{minkowski}, and suppose that either